dotnet/AspNetCore.Docs/aspnetcore/tutorials/publish-to-azure-webapp-using-vs.md

 ![Configure SQL Database dialog](publish-to-azure-webapp-using-vs/_static/conf_final.png)

 Visual Studio creates the Web app and SQL Server on Azure.
 This step can take a few minutes.
+For information on the resources created, see [Additonal resources](#additonal-resources).

 When deployment completes, select **Settings**: